 Akhil Kallepalli is a research associate in the Optics Group, School of Physics and Astronomy, University of Glasgow.
 His primary focus is on developing novel imaging and wavefront measuring systems.
 Additionally, his interests also include remotely sensing biophysical and medically relevant ‘markers’ using lasers and imaging systems.

 He obtained his B. Tech.
 (Geoinformatics Engineering) degree from Andhra University (2012) and MSc (Geo-information Science and Earth Observation) degree through a joint program of Indian Institute of Remote Sensing, India and ITC, University of Twente, The Netherlands (2014).
 The research experience acquired through these degrees includes coastal sea level rise monitoring and advanced hyperspectral image processing.
 His current research interests include multi-modal medical imaging systems, biomedical applications of lasers and hyperspectral image processing.

 Mr Kallepalli is also an active member of the IoP, SPIE and is actively participating in the research community through participation in science fairs and reviewing journal articles.
-In addition to his role managing the Chapter’s online presence, he is also the webmaster for the Chapter and the BICOP websites.
+He is the point of contact and organiser of the HOPES Webinar Series.
+In addition to his role with the Chapter, managing the Chapter’s online presence, he also serves as the Publicity and Public Relations Chair for BICOP Conference series.

 Past Committee Members

 We will forever be grateful for services rendered by our past committee members and the impact they have had on the Chapter’s growth.
 This section features their experiences …

 Dr Kin Kee Chow a Senior Member of IEEE Photonics Society, a Member of IET, a Fellow of Higher Education Academy, UK, and an Associate Editor of IEEE Access.